 Go Red For Women

-"Our goal is to raise awareness of the risk factors for cardiovascular disease, the number one cause of death of Americans and to educate our communities and employees about heart," says Beth Oliver, DNP, RN, Senior Vice President of Cardiac Services for the Mount Sinai Health System.
+"Our goal this Heart Month is to educate our communities and employees about the risk factors for heart disease, the number one cause of death of Americans," says Beth Oliver, DNP, RN, Senior Vice President of Cardiac Services for the Mount Sinai Health System.
 "Although heart disease used to be thought of as a man's disease, now health care providers understand that women are at equal risk for this condition, especially as they get older.
 It's vitally important for the health care community to engage women in understanding that they are at risk for heart disease, and to empower them to take charge of their heart health by understanding their risk factors, and how to manage them."

 The Go Red for Women screening gives Mount Sinai Health System employees the opportunity to take care of their own heart health and that of their coworkers.
 Typically, we offer screenings and education demonstrations for nutrition and diet, diabetes, stress management, smoking cessation, yoga and other relaxation techniques.
 We screen for a variety of issues including high blood pressure, blood cholesterol, weight, blood sugar (which might alert participants to pre-diabetes), and peripheral vascular disease.

 "Our Go Red for Women screening is educational, but it's also fun," says Oliver.
 "Participants receive a ‘Passport' as they enter the fair, and take their passport with them as they visit a series of stations, where they receive health screenings and education.
 As they visit each station, the passport is stamped."

 This year over 1000 participants made the rounds from station to station and enjoyed heart-healthy food tastings.
 They received a Go Red for Women "goodie-bag."
 At the final screening station, participants were counseled by Mount Sinai Heart nurse practitioners and physicians on their results, and we made referrals for follow up care if needed.